vaibhavdhake123/Cookcrafter/README.md

-# 🍴🥣 Recipe Book App 🍕😋
+# 🍴🥣Cook Crafter App 🍕😋

-Recipe Book App is a React Native application that allows users to search for recipes, save their favorite recipes, filter recipes by category, and write new recipes.
+Cook Crafter App is a React Native application that allows users to search for recipes, save their favorite recipes, filter recipes by category, and write new recipes.
 With a user-friendly interface and a vast collection of recipes, it’s the ultimate companion for home cooks and food lovers!

 ## Features